ioenotes/ioenotes/content/english/syllabus/computer/year1-part2/electrical-circuits-and-machines-ee-154.md

 6. A. E. Fitzgerald and C. Kingsley (2017), *Electric Machinery*, New York, McGraw Hill Education, 6th Edition
 7. S.K Sahdev (2018), *Electrical Machines*, Cambridge University Press
 8. A. Hussain (2016), *Electrical Machines*, Dhanpat Rai & Co.
 Publisher, Third Edition

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Electrical Circuits and Machines (EE154) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year1-part2/electrical-circuits-and-machines-ee-154.md).
-Your help is invaluable in keeping this resource beneficial for all students!